NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 Two ¼"-20 T-Nuts will slide into the inner rails of the side bars.
 Do not secure these T-nuts, they will be secured in a later step.
-Next slide two T-nuts (a part of the Locking Clamp assembly, P/N 8020-4002-black, Allentown Inc., Allentown, NJ) and an Igloo bar on the inside rails of the side bars.
-Secure the igloo bar in place approximately 78mm offset from the side bar face end.
-The igloo bar is secured by the rest of the Locking Clamp (P/N 8020-4002-black, Allentown Inc., Allentown, NJ).
+Next slide two T-nuts (a part of the Locking Clamp assembly, P/N 8020-4002-black, Allentown Inc., Allentown, NJ) and an Camera Mounting Enclosure bar on the inside rails of the side bars.
+Secure the Camera Mounting Enclosure bar in place approximately 78mm offset from the side bar face end.
+The Camera Mounting Enclosure bar is secured by the rest of the Locking Clamp (P/N 8020-4002-black, Allentown Inc., Allentown, NJ).
 Next fasten two corner brackets onto each face end of two new cross bars.
 Please refer to Figure 22 for steps 5 to 8 of the